pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

 #### Response

-GetAllChannelMetadata() returns PNGetAllChannelMetadataResponse:
+The GetAllChannelMetadata() operation returns a PNGetAllChannelMetadataResponse with:

-- Data []PNChannel — See PNChannel.
+- Data ([]PNChannel) — see PNChannel
-- TotalCount int
+- TotalCount (int)
-- Next string
+- Next (string)
-- Prev string
+- Prev (string)

 ### Get channel metadata

-Returns metadata for the specified channel, optionally including the custom data object.
+Returns metadata for the specified channel; can include custom data.

 #### Method(s)